for the Cheltenham Festival of Performing Arts

 Valerie Walsh Award

 Any performer who completes classes in all three disciplines will automatically be entered for the Valerie Walsh Award.
 The winner will be chosen from those performers who achieve the highest marks across the three disciplines.
 Only Solo and Duet classes will qualify.
-The Award of £100 will be presented by Valerie to the winner at the Festival’s AGM in 2021.
+The Award of £100 will be presented by Valerie to the winner at the Festival’s next AGM.

 Music Publishers Association (MPA)